-If someone misses you that much, they will handle their situation to enable them to be with you.
-Period.
-Anything else is talking doo-doo.
+If your ex misses you that much, they will handle their situation so they can be with you, period.
+Anything else is them talking doo-doo.

 Think about it logically: Let’s imagine you hear from someone for a few months to a year or even more.